huggingface/transformers/docs/source/model_doc/flaubert.rst

 heterogeneous French corpus.
 Models of different sizes are trained using the new CNRS (French National Centre for Scientific Research) Jean Zay supercomputer.
-We apply our French language models to diverse NLP tasks (text classification, paraphrasing, natural language inference, parsing, word sense disambiguation) and show that most of the time they outperform other pre-training approaches.
+We apply our French language models to diverse NLP tasks (text classification, paraphrasing, natural language inference, parsing, word sense disambiguation) and show that most of the time they outperform other pretraining approaches.
 Different versions of FlauBERT as well as a unified evaluation protocol for the downstream tasks, called FLUE (French Language Understanding Evaluation), are shared to the research community for further reproducible experiments in French NLP.*